 Core Measures track a variety of evidence-based, scientifically-researched standards of care which have been shown to result in improved clinical outcomes for patients.
 CMS (the Center for Medicare & Medicaid Services) established the Core Measures in 2000 and began publicly reporting data relating to the Core Measures in 2003.
-Currently, we report on 30 inpatient core measures and 4 outpatient core measures.
-We expect this number to rise to 44 measures by 2011.

 How Do Core Measures Help?

 “The strength of the Core Measures is that they are really grounded in science," says Diane Leach, NMC’s Vice President of Quality and Medical Services.
 “They are not put out there with the directive to ‘do it because we want you to’, but rather— they have been carefully researched and have scientifically shown they will improve outcomes.”
 As such, the Core Measures have proven very helpful in NMC’s work to improve patient care.
 They have provided a focus for the development of Clinical Pathways and Standard Orders, both of which assist in the consistent provision of optimal care to our patients.

 Is This A Report Card On Quality?